 Key Considerations: Nature of MT, and its Size in the IL EE Portfolio

-It’s important to note that MT initiatives require a long term horizon (often 10-20 years) to be fully successful and usually require the majority of the expenditures in the early years while significant savings accrue predominantly in the later years – after the market has changed or code/standards are adopted.
-This situation has implications for how to weave MT into a regulatory system that was set up to count annual costs and savings that mostly occur simultaneously.
+It’s important to note that MT initiatives typically require a long term horizon (often 10-20 years) to be fully successful and usually require the majority of the expenditures in the early years while significant savings accrue predominantly in the later years – after the market has changed or code/standards are adopted.
+This situation has implications for how to weave MT into a regulatory system that was set up to count annual costs and savings that mostly occur simultaneously during the four-year portfolio plan.

 Implementation of MT programs has the potential to pose regulatory challenges within Illinois’ existing EE planning review framework because as stated above, MT requires long-term investment over multiple plan cycles before savings are achieved.
-Accordingly, some of the options discussed below will have to be evaluated in relationship to the need for possible regulatory change to implement them.
+Accordingly, some of the options presented below will have to be evaluated in relationship to the need for possible regulatory change to implement them.

-Another factor in considering the options below is that the proportion of MT investments in the context of the overall EE portfolio for utilities in IL will be small in the near-term, so the force or size of the impact – at least for the first 5-7 years of MT initiatives – is minimal.
+Another factor in considering the options below is that the proportion of MT investments in the context of the overall EE portfolio for utilities in IL will be small in the near-term, so the force or size of the impact – at least for the first 4-7 years of MT initiatives – is minimal.
 However, the best framework going forward is one that accommodates the presently small and potentially larger MT activities in the future.